Educational Leadership, Sixth Year Certificate

 For further information: EducationalLeadershipGrad@southernct.edu

 The Sixth Year Program in Educational Leadership is designed to prepare qualified and effective organizational leaders, primarily in the field of education.
 Those who successfully complete a planned program of at least 30 credit hours within six years are awarded a Professional Diploma of Advanced Graduate Study.
-Educators who hold certificates for service in the public schools and meet experience requirements may qualify for certification as intermediate administrators/supervisors through prescribed coursework, fieldwork, and assessment processes of the sixth year program.
+Educators who hold certificates for service in the public schools and meet experience requirements may qualify for certification as Intermediate Administration or Supervision through prescribed coursework, fieldwork, and assessment processes of the sixth year program.

-Certification through this program provides its graduates the basic background for positions as assistant principals, principals, staff developers, supervisors of instruction, curriculum coordinators, assistant superintendents of schools, department chairpersons and supervisors in special subjects or fields such as art, elementary or secondary education, health and physical education, special education, pupil services, and subject matter disciplines.
+Certification through this program provides its graduates the foundational knowledge for positions as assistant principal, principal, staff developer, supervisor of instruction, curriculum coordinator, assistant superintendent of schools, department chairperson and supervisor in special subjects or fields such as art, elementary or secondary education, health and physical education, special education, pupil services, and subject matter disciplines.

 As sequencing changes, it is highly recommended that students meet with their program advisor to finalize a list of requirements for graduation.